-A Buddha Bowl is basically a large bowl of colourful, healthy, usually plant-based goodness, that often includes grains, veggies, carbs, protein, sometimes nuts, fruit and a sauce to drizzle on top.
-They’re a wonderful meal to experiment with colour, flavour and texture.
+A Buddha Bowl is basically a large bowl of healthy, usually plant-based goodness.
+They often contain grains, veggies, carbs, protein, healthy fats and sometimes nuts or fruit.
+They’re also my favourite meal for experimenting with colour, flavour and texture.

-While they’re easy to switch up and of course there are no strict rules when it comes to making a Buddha Bowl, there are some guidelines for what you might like to include.
+While I’d totally encourage switching your ingredients up and of course, there are no strict rules when it comes to making a Buddha Bowl; there are some suggestions for what to include.
+Only to ensure that your buddha bowl is high in nutrients.
 They usually consist of at least one from each of the following categories.

 This is usually the base of your Buddha Bowl and offers a great medium to mix all your other ingredients into when you’re ready to chow down.
-You could use quinoa, couscous, rice, rice noodles, potatoes, pumpkin, or a combination.
+You could use quinoa, couscous, rice, rice noodles, pasta, or a combination.

 Here is where you can add in your chickpeas, lentils, beans, tofu or tempeh for a portion of protein.
 I opted for roasted crispy chickpeas to give this Buddha Bowl some crunchy texture.

 Here you can include raw veggies or cooked veggies depending on whether you want your Buddha Bowl to be warm or cold, crunchy or soft.
-This is where you can get creative with your colours and textures.
+This is where you can get creative with your colours as well.
 You might want to try adding some fermented veggies for something a little different and a boost of nutrients.

-You can completely change the vibe of your meal by switching this option up a tad.
-You could try a pesto, tahini dressing, simple lemon juice, soy sauce, hummus, guacamole or peanut sauce.
-I opted for a maple carrot sauce in this Buddha Bowl to complement the carrot and sweet potato in the bowl.
+You could try a vegan pesto, tahini dressing, lemon juice, soy sauce, hummus, guacamole or peanut sauce.
+I opted for a maple carrot sauce in this Buddha Bowl as I love maple syrup with my sweet potatoes.

 You can throw in some extra healthy fats, colour, texture and taste by sprinkling your bowl with any mixture of delicious toppings.
 Shaved almonds, walnuts, peanuts, sesame seeds, sunflower seeds, pepitas, hemp seeds, coconut flakes and croutons all make great choices.